mikalai-hryb/notes/general-terms.md

 at the time of creation.
 A partition can be resized, but it requires re-writing the disk’s partition table and possibly erasing data.

+## Process
+A process in Linux is nothing but a program in execution.
+It's a running instance of a program.
+Any command that you execute starts a process.

 ## RAM
 RAM - Random-Access Memory.